CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 ###### Discussion of composition fields

-- Note the composition `aggregate` value is assigned to be "complete" since all constituent files are known and declared in the ML-BOM as part of the model component's `components` hierarchy.
+- **aggregate** - Note the composition `aggregate` value is assigned to be "complete" since all constituent files are known and declared in the ML-BOM as part of the model component's `components` hierarchy.

 ---